Articles

 Color Contrast Across Pages or Screens

-One more way to apply color contrast for the sake of user experience is using contrasting colors as backgrounds for different screens within one app or website.
+One more way to apply color contrast for the sake of user experience is by using contrasting colors as backgrounds for different screens within one app or website.
 This way designers not only add a pinch of diversity into the product but also provide effective visual separation for different kinds of content or various purposes.

 nature encyclopedia app design